Many trails take months to travel from end to end, leading you to deal with all types of poor weather conditions.

 For most, around 25 MPH winds are the limit for hiking while easily keeping balance.
 However, it is possible to hike in faster winds.
 You then must begin evaluating wind chill and health issues that could come from heat loss due to bad weather.

-It isn’t a huge concern in most circumstances, but wind speed can become a significant issue with cold temperatures.
+In most circumstances, it isn’t a huge concern, but wind speed can become a significant issue with cold temperatures.

 Below we can dive more in-depth and provide information on when it is too windy to be in the woods.